senecajs-labs/seneca-elasticsearch/README.md

 seneca.use('seneca-elasticsearch', {
   refreshOnSave : true,                 // highly recommended

+  entities      : {                     // fields for each entity type to index
+    foo         : ['jobTitle']          // if not defined, no fields are indexed },

-  fields        : ['jobTitle'],         // specify fields, id will always be added. connection    : { index : indexName } // customize index name
+  connection    : { index : indexName } // customize index name
 });